reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ### `@Component`

-This is a generic stereotype annotation used to create and indicates that the class is a Spring-managed component.
+This is a generic stereotype annotation used indicates that the class is a Spring-managed component.
 Other stereotypes are a specialization of `@Component`.

 ### `@Controller`

-This indicates that the annotated class is a Spring-managed controller which is used with annotated handler methods based on `@RequestMapping`.
-Spring 4.0 introduced `@RestController` which combines both `@Controller` and `@ResponseBody` and makes it easy to create RESTful services.
+This indicates that the annotated class is a Spring-managed controller that provides methods annotated with `@RequestMapping` to answer web requests.

+Spring 4.0 introduced the `@RestController` annotation which combines both `@Controller` and `@ResponseBody` and makes it easy to create RESTful services that return JSON objects.

 ### `@Service`